-Tenessee Williams’ hard-hitting play, The Glass Mengarie, returns to London with a new production directed by Harry Potter & the Cursed Child John Tiffany
+Tenessee Williams’ hard-hitting play, The Glass Mengarie, has returned to London with a new production starring Broadway actress Cherry Jones, for whom this is her West End debut.

 The Glass Managerie was written by Williams in 1944 and has been made into two major films – once in 1950 starring Jane Wyman (former wife of President Ronald Reagan) and Kirk Douglas and then again in 1987 which starred Joanne Woodward and was directed by her husband Paul Newman.